-Banking for a Better World, by Nanno Kleiterp, is the chronicle of a 40-year career involved with developing countries, culminating in the leadership of the Dutch development bank, FMO, one of the largest (and most innovative) in the world.
+Banking for a Better World, by Nanno Kleiterp, is the chronicle of a 40-year career involved with developing countries, culminating in the leadership of the Dutch development bank, FMO, one of the largest (and most innovative) development finance institutions in the world.
 Written ‘in conversation’ with a former FMO colleague, Marijn Wiersma, part of the book’s engaging quality stems from its personal observations – many of them refreshingly frank observations on things that went wrong.
 You probably, for example, won’t often hear perspectives on the private sector developed while working in the Nicaraguan Ministry of Planning during the heyday of the Sandinista regime.

 Who is Banking for a Better World aimed at?

-NK: It’s for people who are aware of DFIs in some way, but perhaps not all that clear on what they do or how they think.
+NK: It’s for people who are aware of Development Finance Institutions in some way, but perhaps not all that clear on what they do or how they think.
 So, people in the mainstream finance sectors, policymakers, people in NGOs and so on.
 It’s being distributed quite a bit at conferences too.
 I’m finding that I’m getting the most feedback from younger readers, and that’s good because the starting message of the book is that we need to make these changes to create a more sustainable world very urgently, and they get that.